 The Innovating the Network for Data-Intensive Science (INDIS) workshop brings together network engineers and researchers to share challenges and potential solutions in the information systems and networking communities.
 With its inaugural appearance at SC14 in New Orleans, INDIS has become an academic forum for experts, researchers, and engineers in research and education (R&E) networking.

-We invite researchers and engineers to submit high-quality technical academic papers to the 7th Annual International Workshop on Innovating the Network for Data-Intensive Science (INDIS) 2020.
-The workshop will be held in conjunction with the SC20: IEEE/ACM International Conference for High Performance Computing, Networking, Storage and Analysis (SuperComputing), which will be held in Atlanta, GA, on Monday, November 16, 2020.
+We invite researchers and engineers to submit high-quality technical academic papers to the 7th Annual International Workshop on Innovating the Network for Data-Intensive Science (INDIS 2020).
+The workshop will be held in conjunction with the SC20: IEEE/ACM International Conference for High Performance Computing, Networking, Storage and Analysis (SuperComputing) on Thursday, November 12, 2020.
+Further details will be announced soon.

 We invite papers that propose new and novel techniques that increase the capacity and functionality of scientific computing and wide-area networks.
 This workshop encourages submissions that address one or more of the following networking research challenges; and developments that are essential in the information systems infrastructure for the scientific discovery process.